leonayiu/Apple-App-Store-Games/README.md

 ### Overview
 The objective of this project is to predict the success of a game from the Apple App Store, measured by the average user rating, based on the appearance and design of the game's icon as well as other key attributes such as the game's genre, age category, and price.

+*** LY NOTE: metric: user rating + count of users that give rating...no metric on download rate...

 ### Data Set
 The data source was obtained from Kaggle via the following [link](https://www.kaggle.com/tristan581/17k-apple-app-store-strategy-games) .
 The data set comprises 17,007 strategy games available on the Apple App Store and was collected on August 3rd, 2019 using the iTunes API and the App Store sitemap.
 The following are the attributes contained in this data set: